SESYNC-ci/tidyverse-lesson/docs/_slides/broom.md

 Use `augment` to add a column to a dataset containing information such as fitted values, residuals, or cluster assignments.
 Column names have a `.` prefix to avoid overwriting existing column names.
-The first argument is a model object and the 2nd is data
+The first argument is a model object and the 2nd is data.